 A study by Cardinal Health revealed that around 24% of hospital staff have witnessed or heard about expired equipment being used on a patient.
 More than half of the respondents recalled a time when a doctor did not have a product that was essential for a procedure.
 18% were aware of instances where the patient was harmed because of the lack of supplies.

 Healthcare providers often deal with emergencies, and it’s vital for them to have access to the necessary tools and equipment as soon as they need them.
 Some supplies have a limited lifespan and need to be routinely cycled out to comply with medical standards.
-An effective inventory management solution for healthcare providers helps ensure replacements are procured on time.
+An effective medical inventory management software for healthcare providers helps ensure replacements are procured on time.
 It can even include parameters for automatic reorders.

 The right system helps you deal with high-volume items that require frequent replenishment.
 It’s especially useful for procuring expensive equipment that needs to be ordered well in advance.

-An inventory management system can use barcodes and asset tags to track inventory, allowing you to monitor medical equipment and supplies from the time of purchase to consumption.
+A hospital inventory management system can use barcodes and asset tags to track inventory, allowing you to monitor medical equipment and supplies from the time of purchase to consumption.
 It can then send out timely expiry reminders.
 With the right system, health practitioners will have more resources to provide the best care and avoid costly malpractice suits.

 Medical institutions manage numerous tools and machines, with each having specific functions and storage instructions.
 Without an effective organizing system and check-in and checkout mechanisms, essential equipment can get misplaced, broken, or lost.
-The right medical inventory management lets you trace the usage of assets, paving the way for enhanced security.
+The right medical supply inventory management lets you trace the usage of assets, paving the way for enhanced security.

 With a reliable supply chain management system in place, you can easily collect data and derive analytics that provides a better understanding of inventory use, maintenance, and waste.
 You will be better able to forecast demands and make effective decisions.